waterwheel31/streaming-sfcrime/README.md

 ./bin/kafka-topics.sh --list --zookeeper localhost:2181
 ```

-7. Consume the stream data.
-In the folder you have installed kafka, run following (in case of "new_topic" topic)
+7. Consume the stream data.  run following (in case of "new_topic" topic)

 ```
-./bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic new_topic --from-beginning
+python consumer_server.py

 ```
 you will find the data like below start flowing (1 data every second)